DanWahlin/Angular-JumpStart/README.md

 1. Go to http://localhost:8080 in your browser

-NOTE: You'll need to supply your own Google Maps API key in the `shared/map.component.ts` file to see a map.
+NOTE: You'll need to supply your own Google Maps API key in the `shared/map.component.ts` file to see the full map functionality.
 Update `https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY` with your key.

 Simply clone the project or download and extract the .zip to get started.